 Read Aloud: Curious George and the Pizza and/or Curious George and the Pizza Party, by Margaret and H. A. Rey

-Meal Idea: Have a pepperoni pizza party and use our
+Meal Idea: Have a pepperoni pizza party and use our recipe for homemade white whole wheat pizza dough.

 Learn More: Read a history of pepperoni from Giovanni’s Pizza in Brainerd.